What do we mean by ‘trend’?

 The degrading trend symbols are used for sites that show a degrading trend in water quality and are either classified as 'very likely degrading' or 'likely degrading'.
 For the five groundwater quality indicators on LAWA, a degrading trend is an increase in values over time.

 A 'very likely degrading' trend is given when there is 90 - 100% likelihood of a degrading trend.
 A 'likely degrading' trend is given when there is 67 - 90% likelihood of a degrading trend.
-The lower certainty reflects the fact that while these is an indication of a degrading trend, there is less statistical support for it.
+The lower likelihood reflects the fact that while there is an indication of a degrading trend, there is less statistical support for it.

 Trend Not Assessed